|IV.||Study Abroad Policies and Processes|

 Another university resource available to assist students with graduate school plans is the Career Education Center.
 Students interested in pursuing competitive fellowships should research opportunities with the Office of Fellowships, Awards, and Resources (GOFAR).

 Georgetown has a long tradition of preparing students to enter the legal profession.
 While there is no “pre-law” curriculum, students preparing for law school should concentrate on courses which require analytic thinking and clear written expression.

 Most students who plan to go to law school major in one of the humanities or social sciences.
 However, there is no specific major required for admission to law school.
 The flexibility of the College curriculum gives students in any major ample opportunity to elect a diverse array of courses which may provide an appropriate background for law.
 Students interested in pursuing law school should plan to meet with the pre-law advisor in the Career Education Center.

 Students who have achieved high honors should consider applying to the Georgetown University Law Center through the Early Assurance Program.
 This program allows exceptionally well-qualified students to submit an application to the Law Center during the junior year.
-The advantages of the program are that students are not required to take the LSAT prior to application and admission (although beginning in 2016, students admitted through the Early Assurance Program wil be required to submit LSAT scores prior to matriculation, though no offers of admission will be subsequently revoked on the basis of the LSAT score).
+The LSAT is not required for application and admission, though students admitted through the Early Assurance Program will be required to submit LSAT scores prior to matriculation.
 Students not admitted under the Early Assurance Program may apply again through regular admission during the senior year.
 Interested students should contact the Law Center Office of Admissions for applications and details at the beginning of their junior year.